Chapter 25 : 24- The House of Brooks

 “Make sure he doesn’t.”
 Ginny said to the portrait of Sirius, which was now hanging over the Weasley’s fireplace.

 “I’ll be sure to remind him of his curfew while he tries to stop the Death Eaters taking over.”
 Sirius grinned.
-Harry forced a smile and after dropping the powder, vanished in a flash of green.
+Harry forced a smile and after dropping the powder, he vanished in a flash of green.

 “You’re in early.”
 Harry said waving his wand at his desk, stacking the papers he was planning on taking to the meeting with him.